byronpendason/byronpendason.github.io/_posts/2026-08-19-reconstructing-the-anglosaxon-calendar-a-tutorial.md

 Now is the fun part, holidays!
 What holidays one celebrates is largely personal, but there are four that almost every Fyrnsidere (Anglo-Saxon Heathen) celebrates.
 Eostre's Feast is generally celebrated on the full moon of the fourth month, Midsummer is on the summer solstice, Winter's Night is the full moon of the third to last month (the tenth month in common years, and the eleventh month in intercalary years), and [Yule is celebrated on the winter solstice](https://www.minewyrtruman.com/2021/12/07/in-defense-of-a-december-yule/) by Anglo-Saxon reckoning[^3].
 For our reconstructed year, the holidays would be on:

 - Eostre's Feast: April 20
-- MidSummer: June 21
+- Midsummer: June 21
 - Winter's Night: October 15
 - Yule: December 22

 Remember that all dates begin the evening before at sunset.

 Beyond these four days, the days that one celebrates is up to you.
 There is a tradition in Heathen circles to celebrate holidays on the full moon, or an equinox or solstice.
-The reason is mostly practical: these days can be calculated with 100% accuracy, whereas any other date must be either tied to another calendar or be dependant on having the beginning and end of lumar months calculated.
+The reason is mostly practical: these days can be calculated with 100% accuracy, whereas any other date must be either tied to another calendar or be dependent on having the beginning and end of lunar months calculated.
 If you calculate the months though, this is easy to do.
 For example, I celebrate the new year on the first day of the first month (January 9th in 2027), and Blostmfreols on the last day of Eosturmonath (May 6th in 2027).

 Well, that concludes today's tutorial.
 If you have any questions, feel free to reach out to me.
 I always enjoy a good calendar discussion!